jriveraespejo/PhD_UA_paper1/README.md

 ## Project page
 This project page contains the code, presentations and preliminary versions of the documents produced in fulfillment of the requirements for the degree of **_Doctor of Philosophy in Education Sciences_** at the [University of Antwerp](https://www.uantwerpen.be/en/research/phd/).

+Without written permission of the promoters and the authors it is forbidden to reproduce or adapt in any form or by any means any part of this publication.
+Requests for obtaining the right to reproduce or utilize parts of this publication should be addressed to University of Antwerp, [Faculteit Sociale Wetenschappen](https://www.uantwerpen.be/nl/overuantwerpen/faculteiten/faculteit-sociale-wetenschappen/).

+A written permission of the promoter is also required to use the methods, products, schematics and programs described in this work for industrial or commercial use, and for submitting this publication in scientific contests.

 ## Raw Summary
 ### Entropy (BetaProp) model for Speech Inteligibility